 Should I have an Advance Directive?

 Yes!
-By creating an advance directive, you are making your preferences known about medical care before you're faced with a serious injury or illness.
+By creating an advance directive, you're making your preferences known about medical care before you're faced with a serious injury or illness.
 Any person 18 years of age or older can prepare an advance directive.
 People who are seriously or terminally ill are more likely to have an advance directive.
-However, even if you are in good health, you might want to consider writing an advance directive.
+However, even if you're in good health, you might want to consider writing an advance directive.
 An accident or serious illness can happen suddenly, and if you already have a signed advance directive, you can feel more confident that your wishes will be known, and thus can be followed.

 Writing an Advance Directive: